zonemaster/zonemaster/docs/specifications/tests/Zone-TP/zone09.md

 and it is not expected that such a zone name is used as [Email Domain] ([RFC 3172]).
 This also means that the well known mailbox is not expected for reverse zones (zone under in-addr.arpa or ip6.arpa).
-Such zone are therefore excluded from the requirement of MX in the apex.
+Such zone are therefore excluded by this test case from the requirement of MX in the apex.

 The root zone cannot be an [Email Domain] since the email domain is the part to the left of the trailing dot, and the root zone owner name has nothing left of the traling do.
-The root zone is excluded from the requirement of MX in the apex.
+The root zone is excluded by this test case from the requirement of MX in the apex.

 Top-level domains ([TLDs][TLD]) can technically function as [Email Domains][Email Domain] ([RCF 5321][RFC 5321#section-2.3.5], section 2.3.5)